Kids need love—that goes without saying. But kids need good nutrition too, and that very…

 What is a seed oil?

-Seed oils are oils that come from seeds, as opposed to the fruit.
-Not all seed oils are bad, it depends on the processing and how they are used.
-For example, peanut oils can be healthy when unrefined.
-It has to do with their fatty acid profile and a few other factors, like how easily the oil is extracted and how much refining is required.
+Seed oils are oils that come from seeds, as opposed to the fruit or pulp, of a plant.
+Not all seed oils are bad, it depends on the processing and the fatty acid composition.
+For example, peanut oil can be healthy when unrefined and even when refined is still OK.
+(See the full list of good and bad fats here.)

 This article is continued below...(scroll down)